Low Carb Salmon and Watercress Souffle recipe ‘rescued’ from a bag….

 The following day I returned to the bag of watercress, read the recipe again, and jotted down a few notes, tweaking here and there so it would magically become ketogenic.
 Unfortunately, the bag itself got discarded once I took out the contents, so as much as I would love to be able to give credits to someone for the inspiration behind this recipe, I can’t.
 I didn’t make a note of the supermarket, the brand, or any website to go back to.
 Why?
 Simply because recipes on back of packets had NEVER turned out to be good in the past, so when I decided to try this one, I honestly thought it would be rubbish.
 All I can do is admit that this lovely souffle is not entirely my own creation.

-This low carb salmon and watercress souffle is great on its own and provides 4 good size portions.
+This Low Carb Salmon and Watercress Souffle is great on its own and provides 2 good size portions.

-If you want to, you can also substitute watercress with spinach.
+If you want to, you can also swap watercress for spinach.

-I have made this recipe with the variables above and it turned out great each time.
+I have made this recipe with the variables above and it has turned out great each time.

 As with all souffles, the mixture puffs up quite high as it bakes, so you need to use a souffle baking dish or something similar that is quite deep.
 Alternatively, do what I did and make your own improvised souffle bakeware with some parchment paper…(see recipe notes for instructions).